CreditCardsCom/devops-statusboard/README.md

 ## Configuring for development

-Configuration for the backends should be added to the appropriate secret config for the environment you're targetting.
+Configuration for Pingdom should be added to the appropriate secret config for the environment you're targetting.
 Example: `dev.secret.exs`

 ```elixir
 config :dashboard, :pingdom,